morrow1nd/luax/README.md

 tab["func"] = function() return "I can hold a function"; end; -- tab["func"] equals to tab.func
 tab[true] = "the type of my key can be a boolean";
 tab[another_table] = "or a table";
---[[
-  luax has six kinds of type: nil, bool, number, string, table, function.
-Table's key-value can be any kind of these types.
-]]

 -- function